bgcarvalho/CarND-Term1-P4/README.md

 The pipeline presented here was combined in a Python Class to make it easier to keep data from frame to frame.

-Polynomial fit is mean from the las 15 frames.
-Search windows are estimated from the previous best fit.

 Output video is [here](./project_video_overlay.mp4).
 Jupyter notebook is [here](./Notebook.ipynb).